lkdomule137/Lucas_Domulevicz_Portfolio/README.md

 ## [Project 2: Identifying Single-Molecule Spectroscopic Signals](https://github.com/lkdomule137/kmeans_clustering_of_spectroscopic_data)
 ### Overview:
-Raman spectroscopy is an optical tool that allows for the "fingerprinting" of molecular systems.
+Raman spectroscopy is a tool that allows for the "fingerprinting" of molecular systems.
 Due to recent advances it has become one of the most useful tools for chemianalysis with the prospect of detecting signals from a single molecule.
 One prominent issue is separating the signal originating from a single molecule from the background containing potentially trillions of molecules.
 This project addresses this issue by utilizing unsupervised machine learning algorithms, namely K-means clustering, to separate these two signals and